 The post-baccalaureate program lasts for three years.
 The first five semesters focus on the advanced practice coursework and clinical rotations which vary across different specialties.
 In the remaining three didactic semesters, the curriculum is offered as a cohort followed by a mentored and supervised, two semester-long residency.

-The post-master's program is six semesters, including four semesters of coursework followed by a mentored and supervised, two semester-long, residency.
+The post-baccalaureate program for students with a MS degree is six semesters, including four semesters of coursework followed by a mentored and supervised, two semester-long, residency.
 In the residency students master the Columbia University DNP Competencies in Comprehensive Care.
 The residency must be in an approved setting which may or may not be in the New York metropolitan area.